jundalisay/superb/content/en/research/einstein/ether/part-1.md

 <!-- When we try to connect cause and effect in the experiences which natural objects afford us, it seems at first as if -->

-It seems to us that there are only <!--  were no other mutual --> actions <!-- than those --> of immediate contact=
+It seems to us that there are only <!--  were no other mutual --> actions <!-- than those --> of immediate contact:
 - collision
 - push and pull
 - heating or inducing combustion by means of a flame, etc.